 Whether we like it or not, oil is a major part of our city’s culture, history, and genetic makeup.
 January 10th is the 121th anniversary of the Lucas Gusher, which blessed Beaumont with black-gold, changed the petroleum industry forever, and put the Golden Triangle on the map.
 Here’s how to take a moment to pay homage to our past, celebrate our riches, and relive the glory days.

 Attend the Anniversary Party

-The Spindletop Gladys City/Boomtown Museum at Lamar University will host the official anniversary party on Saturday, January 11.
-The day will be full of entertainment, food, and games.
-The Drillers Reunion will feature blacksmith classes, tea time with the Ladies Temperance Union, a showdown from the Big Thicket Outlaws, and more.
-If you can’t make it to the party, you can also catch a reenactment of the famous gusher later in the month on 1/17 or 1/22.
+The Spindletop Gladys City/Boomtown Museum at Lamar University will host the official anniversary party on Saturday, January 8, 2022.
+The day will be full of entertainment, food, and period games with blacksmith classes, cigar lounge, and more.
+If you can’t make it to the party, you can also catch a reenactment of the famous gusher later in the month.